Cretan Revolt (1897–1898): Ottoman intervention

 On July 10, 1897, in Armeni, Sphakiannakis was elected president of the revolutionary assembly.
 His plan was to organize a government for the island, headed by a prince of a European royal family, chosen by the European powers and approved by the Ottomans.
-In August, Eleftherios Venizelos took the lead of the assembly, now meeting in Acharnes.
+In August, Eleftherios Venizelos took the lead of the assembly, now meeting in Archanes.
 In November, the revolutionary assembly became the Cretan Assembly.